EnterpriseDB/repmgr/README.md

 The following section will describe how to set up a basic replication cluster with a master and a standby server using the `repmgr` command line tool.
-It is assumed PostgreSQL is installed on both servers in the cluster, `rsync` is available and password-less SSH connections are possible between both servers.
+It is assumed PostgreSQL is installed on both servers in the cluster, `rsync` is available and passwordless SSH connections are possible between both servers.

 * * *

 > *TIP*: for testing `repmgr`, it's possible to use multiple PostgreSQL
 > instances running on different ports on the same computer, with
-> password-less SSH access to `localhost` enabled.
+> passwordless SSH access to `localhost` enabled.

 * * *